Download This Sample

 He was awarded at least fifty honorary degrees from colleges and universities

 in the U.S. and elsewhere.
-In 1971, King was posthumousluy awarded the
+In 1971, King was posthumously awarded the

-Grammay Award for Best Spoken World Album for his
+Grammy Award for Best Spoken Word Album for his

 “Why I Oppose the War in Vietnam”.
 Six years later,

-the Presidential Medal of Freedom was award to King by Jimmy Carer.
+the Presidential Medal of Freedom was award to King by Jimmy Carter.